CodeLouisville/CodeLouisvilleStudentToolkit/Code-Louisville-Student-Toolkit.md

 - Early in building your project, prepare and share a wireframe diagram of your website layout.
 - During a video conference, keep your microphone muted when not talking.
 - When you do talk, use headphones to help prevent feedback from your end.
-- When you share your text editor window, use large text settings.
+- When you share your code editor window, use large text settings.
 - Pay attention when other students present, you may see the answer to a problem you have.
 - Pay attention when other students present, you may see a chance to answer a question they have.
 - When you want to share your project with someone, provide a link to your GitHub project repository.